reuning/unionwebsite/content/data/union/IAM/_index.md

 ---
 ##  IAM

-Excluding public employees, in the last year there have been 47 union elections filed by the IAM and 50 union elections held.
+Excluding public employees, in the last year there have been 46 union elections filed by the IAM and 48 union elections held.
 In 29 of those elections a new unit was certified.
 There are currently 23 open representation cases and 14 of are still waiting to vote.

 ### Number Employees in a Union Election by Outcome
 {{< image src="IAM_hist_vic.png" width="1000" height="800">}}

-### Number of Elections by Unit Size
+### Timeline of Filings and Elections by Unit Size
-{{< image src="IAM_hist_size.png" width="1000" height="800" >}}
+{{< accordion src="IAM_hist_size.png" width="1000" height="800" >}}

 ### Largest Private Union Elections
 {{< image src="IAM_10.png" width="1000" height="1000"  >}}